Zade222/SpriteShrink/README.md

 While it is technically capable of processing any file type, it is **not recommended** for:
 * **Files with Little Redundancy**: Collections of files that do not share common data (e.g., a directory of unrelated documents or videos).
-* **Files with Little Redundancy**: Games that internally use their own compression or contain a large amount of compressed video data.
+* **Files with Little Redundancy**: Games that internally use their own compression, have a significant amount of encrypted data or contain a large amount of compressed video data.

 The tool's content-defined chunking and deduplication algorithms provide the most benefit when byte-level similarities exist across multiple files, which is common in ROM sets with different regional versions and revisions.